krassowski/jupyterlab-citation-manager/README.md

 - offers a way to effectively search through your collection of references,
 - integrates with the Zotero® service (Connector for Zotero) by default,
 - is modular in design, allowing for integration of other reference managers in the future.

+The data of each reference (a.k.a. *citable item*) is stored in the notebook metadata, while a mapping between citation ID and the citable items is stored in the cell metadata.
+- storing full data of each citable item in the notebook enables:
+    - collaboration between multiple users with separate Zotero collections,
+    - retaining the data for citation which got removed from private collection.
+- storing mapping between citation id and citable items in the cell metadata allows to copy cells between notebooks.

 ## Usage